 What Is The Definition Of A Recession?

-While there are no clear cut definitions of a recession and no governmental agencies that host the one true, undisputedly accepted definition of a recession, most economist and financial planners agree upon one traditionally accepted definition of a recession.
+While there are no clear cut definitions of a recession and no government agencies that host the one true, undisputedly accepted definition of a recession, most economists and financial planners agree upon one traditionally accepted definition of a recession.
 Most people now accept that two consecutive quarters of declining Gross Domestic Product (GDP) growth as the rule of thumb for the definition of a recession.

-What Is The Definition Of A Bear Market?
+What Is the Definition of a Bear Market?

 Like the definition of a recession, there is no standard definition for a bear stock market either.
 Investors and stock traders tend to refer to the stock markets as either a bull market or a bear market.
 Many investors also tend to classify themselves as a bull or a bear as well depending on where they feel the stock market’s prices are heading in the future, either short-term or long-term.

 Recession?
 Bear Market?
 Should You Care?

 In fact, I look at the stock market’s recent declines as a buying opportunity.
-Those of us with years left to invest and save for retirement and other financial goals can wait this current bear market out, scoop up good stocks that are cheap, and reap the rewards years down the road.
+Those of us with years left to invest and save for retirement and other financial goals can wait for this current bear market out, scoop up good stocks that are cheap, and reap the rewards years down the road.